-Construction workers have to wear hearing protection because the noise they’re exposed to could damage their ears…yet concert goers are not forced to.
+Construction workers have to wear hearing protection because the noise they’re exposed to could damage their ears, yet there are no requirements for concert goers.

-At 80 decibels, the Ontario Ministry of Labour recommends hearing protection if excposed to for 8 hours.
+- At 80 decibels, the Ontario Ministry of Labour recommends hearing protection if exposed to for 8 hours.

-The volume at a typical concert and nightclub reaches 120 decibels.
-Recommended maxium exposure is only 15 minutes with no protection.
+- The volume at a typical concert and nightclub reaches 120 decibels.
+Recommended maximum exposure is only 15 minutes with no protection.

 Protect your ears and enjoy your concert safely!